Don’t overlook the human side of change.

 What seemed like a simple change in a business process turned out to have unintended consequences, relating to the human side of change.
 Isn’t that often the case?
 When you introduce new technologies or change the way services are delivered to your clients or customers, there are two levels of change: the business process and the human side.
 Organizations often neglect to consider, or plan for, the latter, and of course, that’s what often gets in the way of successful change.

+On the human side, when you encounter resistance, there’s often a challenge to people’s identity – their status or expertise.
 If you’re introducing a change in your organization, think about what people may lose in the process:

 - They may lose a sense of competence in knowing how to do their job, while learning something new.

 - They may lose their status as “the expert”.

 - When you take on a large number of new staff, longer-standing employees may experience sadness over the loss of the “family feeling” of a smaller organization.

 - If you’re working with stakeholders, the staff may have a loyalty to a particular group of people that feels threatened by the proposed change in the way of doing business.

 Recognize that what feels to you like resistance is actually people fearing a loss and trying to deal with it.
 Help your staff deal with this sense of loss: